 Economics of fascism

-In Germany and Italy, fascist government cartels determined many aspects of commerce, finance, agriculture and manufacturing, and made decisions according to what would further the state's power; however, they also allowed the conservative business elite to maintain property and increase their wealth.
+In the decades prior to WWII in Germany and Italy, fascist cartels (business monopolies under government control) determined many aspects of commerce, finance, agriculture and manufacturing, and made decisions according to what would further the state's power; however, they also allowed the conservative business elite to maintain property and increase their wealth.
 The cartels forcibly lowered wages and paid the workers with national pride.

 One element of fascism is collaboration with capitalists and the conservative elite.
 Fascists, even when they start out with radical ideas, always collaborate to move in the direction of protecting private property, Paxton told Live Science.
 This is, however, an awkward alliance, he said.

 "Conservatives are basically people of order who want to use things like the church and property to maintain an existing social order, whereas fascists are revolutionists who will break up social institutions if they think it will bring national power or grandeur or expansion," he said.
 "In Nazi Germany, the businessmen were not enthusiastic about Hitler, because he had anti-capitalist ideas in the beginning."
 Though conservative German businessmen later formed a brief alliance with Hitler's regime, "they often stepped on each other's toes," Paxton said.
 On July 20, 1944, conservatives tried to assassinate Hitler.

 "There is always tension between the two movements," Paxton said.

 Throughout 20th-century history, fascist regimes have required certain sociocultural and political situations to rise.
 It is also worth noting that many countries, such as Britain in the 1920s and 1930s, have seen fascist ideas increase in popularity without regimes coming to power or fascist parties becoming star political players.